smithylee81/MARVELous-Quiz/README.md

         - ##### My aim of the design is to make this a simple, ease of use website for individuals wishing to test their knowledge on their favourite MARVEL movies and compete against their friends to obtain the highest score.

     - #### Scope
-        - ##### I want to provide users with a brief overview of the instructions for the quiz and provide an easy navigation experience throughout the quiz.
+        - ##### I want to provide the users with a brief overview of the instructions for the quiz and provide an easy navigation experience throughout the quiz.

     - #### Structure
         - ##### I want the site to be intuitive, consistent, and easy to navigate.
-I aim to keep the pages basic and easy to use.
-Given the bold colour scheme in keeping with the MARVEL theme I aim to keep the question page minimalistic so to be easy on the eye and not make the user feel weighed down or distracted with too much detail.
+I aim to keep the pages basic and easy to use with a bold colour scheme in keeping with the MARVEL theme.
+I aim to keep the pages similar throughout for ease of use and include MARVEL images to keep the theme.

     - #### Skeleton
-        - ##### Wireframes - [View](https://github.com/smithylee81/__________) Note basic drawings have been produced rather than on the Balsamiq website due to time constraints, this will be added should time allow.
+        - ##### Wireframes - [View](/github.com/smithylee81/MARVELous-Quiz/blob/3397d173bde5189ecc6d41a079ff762cc4336707/Wireframes) Basic drawings have been produced rather than on the Balsamiq website keeping things simplistic.

     - #### Surface
-        - ##### The colour scheme together with the imagery described was used to create an overall eye-catching MARVEL themed experience.
+        - ##### The colour scheme together with the imagery described was used to create an overall eye-catching MARVEL themed experience with a Comic book feel.
 ---
 ## Features